Fall classes start August 19th

 View the San Mateo Adult class calendar.
 Class size is limited to 12 students so register as soon as possible.

 The Menlo Park History Center is open on Saturday mornings for consultations.
-It is likely that it will be open by August.
+It is likely that it will be open by Labor Day.

 The key to your success finding your ancestors is history and economics.
 If you don't know what was going on in a particular country at a particular time, you won't know where to look for records about your ancestors.
 Bring a thumb-drive to class to download the handouts.